WARF: Shifting focus to Cleveland

+On December 1, 2025, WARF began to carry more VSiN programming during the day, with Fox Sports programming airing middays and overnights/early mornings.
+The entirety of the Fox Sports lineup now airs sister station WMMS-HD2 100.7/W256BT FM 99.1, broadcasting under the "Sports Radio 99.1" banner.

 Though primarily an English language station, WARF serves as the Spanish flagship station for the Cleveland Guardians, airing broadcasts of home games, complimenting the coverage on sister stations/Guardians flagships WTAM and WMMS 100.7 FM.

 In 2025, WARF became the flagship for Kent State Golden Flashes football, men's basketball, and women's basketball.

+Also in 2025, WARF became the Cleveland affiliate for Columbus Blue Jackets hockey.